Singer Angela Chang felt 'betrayed' in 2009 fallout with her mother

-In 2009, Chang's parents accused her in a magazine interview of not taking care of them, but she countered the claim, saying that her mother had made off with her savings of NT$100 million.
+In 2009, Chang's parents accused her in a magazine interview of not taking care of them, but she countered the claim, saying that her mother had made off with her savings of NT$100 million (S$4.7 million).

-On Chinese variety show Ace Vs Ace on Friday evening (April 15), Chang, 40, made revelations she said had never been shared on any other platform.
+On Chinese variety show Ace Vs Ace last Friday, Chang, 40, made revelations she said had never been shared on any other platform.

 She rose to prominence after starring in the idol dramas My MVP Valentine (2002) and At The Dolphin Bay (2003), and released her debut studio album Over The Rainbow in 2004.